What’s New in 2026

 Break Laws

-There are no general break laws in New Jersey.
+There are no general break requirements for adult employees in New Jersey under state law.

 Separate rules apply to domestic workers.
 They must have:

-- A 30-minute meal break after 5 hours of work (paid unless they’re not working and can leave the workplace).
+A 30-minute meal break after 5 hours of work (paid unless they’re fully relieved of all duties and can leave the workplace).

-- A 10-minute rest break for every 4 hours worked.
+A 10-minute rest break for every 4 hours worked (with limited exceptions).

-FLSA-covered employers that choose to offer breaks must follow federal law.
-These require employers to pay employees for short breaks (between 5 and 20 minutes), while longer meal breaks where employees are fully relieved of their work duties don’t have to be paid.
+FLSA-covered employers who choose to offer breaks must follow federal law.
+These require employers to pay employees for short breaks (between 5 and 20 minutes), while longer meal breaks, where employees are fully relieved of their work duties, don’t have to be paid.

 Recordkeeping Requirements

-Under New Jersey’s Wage and Hour Law, employers must keep the following records for 6 years:
+Under New Jersey’s Wage and Hour Law, all employers must keep records for 6 years of each employee’s:

-- Total hours worked each day and week.
+- Total hours worked each day and week, or their fixed working schedule (if relevant).

 - Employee’s name, address, and Social Security number.